dgrisafe/medication-interactions/README.md

 This [web application](https://bit.ly/medixn) lists all possible combinations of medications.

-This does not return interactions between medications; see the [Drug Interaction Checker](https://reference.medscape.com/drug-interactionchecker) by Medscape.
+This can be helpful when preparing medical documents, e.g., medication petitions.

 This tool only lists possible combinations of medications.
+It does not return interactions between medications; see the [Drug Interaction Checker](https://reference.medscape.com/drug-interactionchecker) by Medscape.

-This can be helpful when preparing medical documents, e.g., medication petitions.
+**WARNING** the number of combinations can increase exponentially.
+Be judicious when searching for possible combinations.

 ## Medications